florinpatrascu/micro-examples/todos/README.md

     $ cd WEB-INF
     $ ant

-Please to the steps above every time you're updating the models or the controllers code.
+Please run the steps above every time you're updating the models or the controllers code.
 Having clean binaries, will be important for the test units provided with this demo.

 ### Testing
 Another reason for writing this demo, was to improve Micro' own support for unit testing.
 You can see a good set of test units in the `WEB-INF/test` folder.
 To run the unit tests simply go to `WEB-INF/test` and run: `ant`.
 While perfectly usable for testing the web applications built with Micro, the future versions of Micro will improve a lot the support for unit testing, stay tuned!